Zōjō-ji: Sangedatsumon

 The 21 meter (69 foot), two-storied main gate or sangedatsumon (三解脱門) was constructed in 1622, and it is therefore the oldest wooden building in Tokyo.
 The temple's only original structure to survive the Second World War, it has been designated an Important Cultural Property.

 "San" (三) means "three", and "Gedatsu" (解脱) means "Moksha".
 If someone passes through the gate, he can free himself from three passions (貪 Ton; "greed", 瞋 Shin; "hatred", 癡 Chi; "foolishness").

 On the upper floor are enshrined an image of Gautama Buddha flanked by two attendants, and statues of the Sixteen Arhats.

 Mausoleum of Tokugawa Shōguns

 Six of the 15 Tokugawa shōguns are buried at Zōjō-ji.
 The Taitoku-in Mausoleum of Hidetada (and the monument to his wife Sūgen'in), Ienobu, and Ietsugu had been designated National Treasures of Japan, but were burned in World War II.
 At present, parts of two of their graves have the distinction of being Important Cultural Properties of Japan.
 Additional graves are located in the cemetery behind the Great Hall.
 Parts of the former grounds of the temple are now occupied by a park and two hotels.
 Tokugawa Iemochi also Iemochi's wife, Kazu-no-Miya Chikako also buried in Zozo-ji.

+Most of the buildings were destroyed in an air raid in 1945 (Showa 20).
+The tombs, which were located on the north and south sides, were subsequently consolidated into one place and reinterred at their current location.

+Interred at Zojo-ji Temple are six shoguns: the 2nd Hidetada, the 6th Ienobu, the 7th Ietsugu, the 9th Ieshige, the 12th Ieyoshi, and the 14th Iemochi, as well as five lawful wives, including Sugen-in (wife of the 2nd Hidetada) and Princess Kazunomiya (wife of the 14th Iemochi).
+The joint tomb enshrines the children of past shoguns, including the 3rd shogun Iemitsu's concubine Keishoin (the biological mother of the 5th shogun Tsunayoshi), five other concubines, the 3rd shogun Iemitsu's third son, Kofu Chancellor Tsunashige, and other children of past shoguns.